netxms/netxms-doc/admin/appendix.rst

 nxevent
 -------

-Nxevent is installed with NetXMS client distribution.
+Nxevent is installed with |product_name| client distribution.
 Sends events to server using client protocol.
 On Linux is provided by netxms-client package.

 Usage:
       * ``nxevent [<options>] <server> <event> [<param_1> [... <param_N>]]``